 Supervise your dog, especially when new people, pets, or objects are around.
 If you catch your dog in the act of marking, calmly and gently interrupt the behavior.
 You can use a soft noise or clap your hands to get your dog’s attention.
 The goal is to distract them from marking without causing fear.

 Clean soiled areas

 Clean indoor accidents thoroughly with enzymatic cleaners to eliminate the lingering scent that may encourage further marking.

 If your dog consistently marks a particular area, restrict access to it temporarily to break the habit.

 Create a safe space

 Provide a designated area where your dog can retreat when feeling anxious.
 This space should be quiet, comfortable, and filled with familiar objects.

 Consult a professional

-If unwanted marking continues or becomes severe, consider seeking advice from a veterinary behaviorist or professional dog trainer.
+If unwanted marking continues or becomes severe, consider seeking advice from a veterinary behaviourist or professional dog trainer.

 It’s also important to remember never to punish your dog for urine marking.
-Instead, focus on prevention and positive reinforcement for appropriate elimination behavior.
+Instead, focus on prevention and positive reinforcement for appropriate elimination behaviour.